anishst/anishsebastian.github.io/index.md

 - Provide demo to team on CI/CD pipeline and its features
 - Experienced in working with version control systems: Git/GitHub
 - Used jenkins **embeddable build plugin** icons to show build status in Github repo
+- Used Office 365 Connector plugin to push customized Jenkins build updates to Microsoft Teams.

 ## Web Related